ChromiaProject/zkp-extension/README.md

 # ZKP Extension

-Extension for integrating Postchain with Stork price oracle: https://www.stork.network/
+Extension for Zero Knowledge Proofs on Postchain.

 ## Registration